Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Given the strong correlation between abortions and other risky health behaviors, we next examine whether these health behaviors are omitted control variables, or whether they are outcomes of a similar choice as abortions.\footnote{Abortions might follow a different selection process than unwanted pregnancies.
-In our sample, 82\% of women with an unwanted pregnancy undergo an abortion.
-When controlling for unwanted pregnancies the abortion effect becomes small and insignificant.
-Selection into abortion does not seem to be different from selection into an unwanted pregnancy.} We re-estimate our main specifications of mental health and abortions (Figure \ref{fig_coeff}) and gradually add excessive drinking, chlamydia infections, and STD screenings.
-If the correlation between mental health and abortions can be explained by other risky behaviors, we should expect a change in the estimated coefficient on abortion.
-Columns (1)--(4) in Table \ref{MHRiskBeh} display the estimated coefficients for specifications with individual-specific fixed-effects (OLF FE).
-All estimated correlations are positive, suggesting that engaging in one of these behaviors increases the probability of being diagnosed with mental health problems.
-The estimated coefficients on excessive drinking and STD screenings are similar in magnitude as the coefficient on abortion but only the one on STD screenings is significantly different from zero.
-Importantly, adding these health behaviors as control variables barely changes the estimated association between abortion and mental health.
-Column (5) presents the results when using the GFE estimator with two groups.
-Controlling for other behaviors does not change the estimated effect of abortion on mental health.
-The estimated coefficients for other health behaviors are between 5 to 10 times smaller compared to Column (4).
+We next examine whether other risky behaviors are omitted controls or whether they result from a similar choice process as abortions.\footnote{Abortions and unwanted pregnancies may follow differential selection.
+In our sample, 82\% of women with an unwanted pregnancy have an abortion.
+When regressing mental health on abortions and unwanted pregnancies, the abortion effect becomes small and insignificant, indicating no differential selection.} To this end, we re-estimate our main specifications and gradually add excessive drinking, chlamydia infections, and STD screenings.
+Columns (1)--(4) in Table \ref{MHRiskBeh} display the estimated coefficients for models with individual fixed-effects.
+All associations are positive, suggesting that these behaviors increase the probability of being diagnosed with mental health problems, but only the coefficient on STD screenings is significantly different from zero.
+Adding these behaviors as controls barely changes the estimated association between abortion and mental health.
+Column (5) presents the results from the GFE estimator for $G=2$.
+The added controls do not change the impact of abortion on mental health.
+The estimated GFE coefficients for other behaviors are 5--10 times smaller than in Column (4).